Thirteen Characteristics Of Adult Children

 improving emotional strength and knowledge is very similar to staying physically fit through exercise.

-I believe that in most cases, parents do try to do the best that they can,
+- I believe that in most or all cases, parents do try to do the best that they can,

-but their parenting job highly depends on the emotional education they were
+but their parenting job highly depends on the emotional education that they were

 your children these characteristics if you work many hours.
 Education takes